 These 12 gift ideas are admittedly a little unusual, a tad weird, and perhaps too wacky for families in need of a sense of humor.
 I understand, but maybe this year you’ll branch out and see that the holiday spirit can indeed grow on trees.

-Just grab some funky underwear, roll them into a tube (kinda like packing a suitcase), and stick them in a dollar store sachet baggy.
+Just grab some fun underwear, roll them into a tube (kinda like packing a suitcase), and stick them in a sheer sachet gift bag.
 Finish the ornament with a little ribbon and some decorations left over from last year.
 Voila!
 You’ve just put your knickers in a twist!
 So much better than a lump of coal.

 My parents did this for the family growing up, and I turned out TOTALLY NORMAL.